Jason9x/LimitlessFit-Server/README.md

 - .NET Core 9 SDK
 - MySQL Server
-- MySQL Workbench or another MySQL client (optional for database management)
+- MySQL Workbench or other MySQL client (optional for db management)
-- Visual Studio or another C# IDE
+- Visual Studio or other C# IDE

 ### Clone the Repository